 To prevent and detect fraud we may at any time:

-- Share information with other organisations and public bodies including the police although we only do so in compliance with the GDPR.
+- Share information with other organisations and public bodies including the police although we only do so in compliance with data protection legislation.

 - Check your identity to prevent money laundering, unless you provide us with other satisfactory proof of identity.